intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 must be publicly recorded.
 Therefore, it is recommended to use a IETF provided tool to send liaison statments, rather then send them directly by email and record them after the fact.
-This approach is possible even if a certain form of submission other than email is required by the other organization.
+This approach is possible e.g. if a certain form of submission other than email is required by the other organization.

 #  Sending Liaison Statements from the IETF